mesahal/ijaa/RENDER_DEPLOYMENT_GUIDE.md

 ## 🚨 **Troubleshooting**

-### **If You Still Get Dockerfile Error:**
+### **If You Still Get Build Error:**

 **Error**: `failed to read dockerfile: open Dockerfile: no such file or directory`

 **Solution**:
-1. Verify all Dockerfiles exist in their directories
+1. ✅ **FIXED**: We've switched from Docker to Java deployment
+2. Verify that `render.yml` uses `env: java` for all services
-2. Check that `render.yml` has correct `dockerfilePath` values
+3. Check that build commands use correct service directories
-3. Ensure GitHub repository is up to date
+4. Ensure GitHub repository is up to date

 ### **Common Issues:**